klinge/sl-webapp/README.md

 * Segling: delete a Segling
 * Refactor: refactor the controller->render()-code to use a view-class
 * Refactor: create an Application class and use dotenv for global config
+* Refactor: introduce namespaces in entire application and move to a proper directory structure

 ## Longer term TODO (v1.0):